Red-orange Sahara dust coats Spain, makes it hard to breathe

 On Tuesday, the dust storm spilled over into neighboring Portugal.

+In Málaga, on the southern coast, the dust mixed with rain in the air before coming down.

+“It is like it was raining mud,” said Álvaro López, a student at the University of Málaga.
+“I was in the car this morning and mud was literally falling."

-Emergency authorities recommended that citizens use face masks if they go outside and avoid outdoor exercise.
+Emergency authorities in the worst areas recommended that residents use face masks, which are still widely in use from the pandemic, if they go outside and avoid outdoor exercise.

 The wave of hot air has also affected the air quality north of Madrid, as far west as Spain's Canary Islands in the Atlantic Ocean, where these events are more frequent, and in Spain's Balearic Islands in the Mediterranean.

-The weather service said the mass of hot air from Africa, which was brought in by a storm that delivered some much-needed rain for drought-hit Spain, has also pushed upped temperatures in some areas to 20 degrees Celsius (68 F).
+The weather service said the mass of hot air from Africa, which was brought in by a storm that delivered some much-needed rain for drought-hit Spain, also pushed temperatures in some areas up to 20 degrees Celsius (68 F).

-Rubén del Campo, spokesman for Spain’s weather service, said while it was unclear if climate change had a direct link to this episode, the expansion of the Sahara Desert over the past century has increased the potential for larger dust storm events in Europe.
+Rubén del Campo, a spokesman for Spain’s weather service, said while it was unclear if climate change had a direct link to this episode, the expansion of the Sahara Desert over the past century has increased the potential for larger dust storms in Europe.

-He also said that the increasingly turbulent weather patterns linked to climate change could play a part.
+He also said the increasingly turbulent weather patterns linked to climate change could play a part.

 “There are many concerns regarding the impact that climate change is having on the patterns of the frequency and intensity of the storms that favor the arrival of dust to our country,” Del Campo said.